SEAME-pt/Team02-Course/docs/guidelines/how-to-create-adr-with-adr-tools.md

-# How to Create an Architecture Decision Record (ADR) using ADR Tools
+@page guidelines_howtoadr How to Create an ADR

 ## Introduction
 Architecture Decision Records (ADRs) are documents that capture important architectural decisions made along with their context and consequences.
 ADR Tools is a command-line tool that helps in creating and managing ADRs.